egc16mw/Kazah_Lexicon_Task/README.md

 2. Solution Overview:
 The provided code effectively addresses the task requirements as outlined in the task description.
 It comprises the following steps:

-3.vStep 1: Data Loading and Preprocessing
+3. Step 1: Data Loading and Preprocessing

 Import the necessary libraries: json, nltk, string, and pandas.
 Download Kazakh stopwords using NLTK.